 Marriage and Dating Tips

 The first thing to do for marriage and dating is cultivate emotional intimacy.
+Check the article here to learn more.
 Emotional intimacy by definition is really learning what's going on in one another's inner world.
 One of the best ways to do this is to cultivate a habit called the head/heart check.
 Head is your agenda.
 What's on your day timer?
 What did you do during the day?
 What were your behaviors like during the day?
 Maybe you worked on this project for a few hours, then you went to that meeting for a few hours, etc. That's your head.
 Your heart is what you felt and why so mad, sad, glad or fear and why.
 Your feelings may be connected to the head items or they may be an undercurrent you've been feeling that has nothing to do with your agenda.
 The head/heart check is the glue that's going to keep you emotionally connected in your relationship.
 When you're doing your two mini-dates a week, spend an extended amount of time doing your head/heart check.
 Ask more questions, go deeper, share more, become more vulnerable.
 That's what will connect you for emotional intimacy.

 Second, during the dates you want to cultivate a lot of affection.
 By definition, affection is any type of touch that's non-sexual, but you need to learn how to touch your spouse because everyone likes different types of touch.
 Normally we touch in the way we were touched.
 For example, growing up my mom touched me more firmly.
 She would grab me, hold me tight, and pat my back with gusto and since that's how I was raised that's how I tend to touch my wife and kids.
 However, my wife was raised with a mom who provided light tickles for affection.
 And that is not my natural tendency because I was touched differently.
 So for years my wife would say, "you're never giving me affection" and I would say "what do you mean, I'm grabbing you, holding you tight, and patting your back" and she would say "that is not the kind of touch I want, I want light tickles."
 She wanted the type of touch she was raised with.
 So you have to learn what kind of touch your spouse likes.
 Ask them what type of touch they prefer.
 Where do they like to be touched?
 Do they like their hair to be stroked, their arm to be tickled, holding hands, getting hugs, etc. Ask them those questions and then provide a lot of that type of touch during your dates.